kaunel85/ong-bylaws/bylaws.md

     18. Chorister
     19. Greek Council Representative

-41. During November elections the President shall be elected before the Vice President.
+41. During November elections the President shall be elected before the Vice-President.

 42. For an Executive candidate to be elected he must obtain a majority vote of the Active Members in attendance.